API Access & Usage Policy

 1. Users: Reading current user details.

-2. Chats: Listing chats, creating new chats, sending messages, retrieving chat messages.
+2. Chats: Listing chats, retrieving chat messages, creating new chats, sending messages, sending mass messages, deleting messages, and updating chat properties.

 5. PROHIBITED USE